 The Details on Our Lunch:

 After a morning trek around the Tybee Island Lighthouse, we headed over to The Grey for a late lunch.
-Designed to embrace the classic art deco style of the original Greyhound Bust Station with a modern refresh, The Grey has a cool retro feel that perfectly aligns to the historic draw of Savannah.
+Designed to embrace the classic art deco style of the original Greyhound Bus Station with a modern refresh, The Grey has a cool retro feel that perfectly aligns with the historic draw of Savannah.